inahga/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 After receiving the response to its `AggregationJobInitReq`, the Leader makes requests to
 `GET {helper}/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}` to check on the status of the aggregation job.
-If the aggregation job is ready, the Helper responds with HTTP status 200 OK and a body consisting of an `AggregationJobResp`, with media type "application/dap-aggregation-job-resp".
+If the aggregation job is not finished yet, the Helper MAY wait for the job to complete.
+Once the aggregation job is ready, or if it is already ready, the Helper responds with HTTP status 200 OK and a body consisting of an `AggregationJobResp`, with media type "application/dap-aggregation-job-resp".

-If the aggregation job is not finished yet, the Helper responds with HTTP status 202 Accepted.
-The Helper's response MAY include a Retry-After header field to suggest a polling interval to the Leader.
+If the aggregation job is not finished yet, and the Helper chooses not to wait for the job to finish, the Helper responds with HTTP status 202 Accepted.
+The Helper's response SHOULD include a Retry-After header field to suggest a polling interval to the Leader.

 Changing an aggregation job's parameters is illegal, so further requests to `PUT /tasks/{task-id}/aggregation_jobs/{aggregation-job-id}` for the same `aggregation-job-id` but with a different `AggregationJobInitReq` in the body MUST fail with an HTTP client error status code.
+For further requests with the same `AggregationJobInitReq` in the body, the helper MUST respond with HTTP status 201 Created.

 Additionally, it is not possible to rewind or reset the state of an aggregation job.
 Once an aggregation job has been continued at least once (see